Title IX

 About

-Title IX provides that no person shall, based on sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any academic, extracurricular, research, occupational training, or other education program or activity operated by a District which receives federal financial assistance.
+“No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”
+20 U.S.C. § 1681 & 34 C.F.R.
+Part 106 (1972)

 Title IX Coordinator